Bavaria: Middle Ages

-Around the year 500 AD, some elements of that victorious Marcomanni people helped form the Bavarii confederation, which incorporated Bohemia and Bavaria.
 In the 530s, the Merovingian dynasty incorporated the kingdom of Thuringia after their defeat by the Franks.
 The Baiuvarii were Frankicised a century later.
 The Lex Thuringorum documents an upper class nobility of adalingi.
 From about 554 to 788, the house of Agilolfing ruled the Duchy of Bavaria, ending with Tassilo III who was deposed by Charlemagne.

 Tassilo I of Bavaria tried unsuccessfully to hold the eastern frontier against the expansion of Slavic peoples and the Pannonian Avars around 600.
 Garibald II seems to have achieved a balance of power between 610 and 616.

 At Hugbert's death in 735, the duchy passed to Odilo of Bavaria from the neighboring Alemannia.
 Odilo issued a Lex Baiuvariorum for Bavaria, completed the process of church organization in partnership with Saint Boniface in 739, and tried to intervene in Frankish succession disputes by fighting for the claims of the Carolingian dynasty.
 He was defeated near Augsburg in 743 but continued to rule until his death in 748.

 Saint Boniface completed the people's conversion to Christianity in the early 8th century.
 Tassilo III of Bavaria succeeded to rule Bavaria.
 He initially ruled under Frankish oversight but began to function independently from 763 onward.
 He was particularly noted for founding new monasteries and for expanding eastwards, oppressing Slavs in the eastern Alps and along the Danube and colonizing these lands.
 After 781, however, Charlemagne began to exert pressure and Tassilo III was deposed in 788.
 Dissenters attempted a coup against Charlemagne at Regensburg in 792, led by Pepin the Hunchback.